Adding

 the fabric instead of the screen, that started this whole concept,

-resulted in the creation of plate 13 (above).
+resulted in the creation of plate 13 (top picture).
 The

-portrait, plate 8 (below) the author's wife, was projected on to a
+portrait, plate 8 (above) the author's wife, was projected on to a

-blue watermarked silk.
+blue watermarked silk, the stars were added by a second projector.
 It was necessary to project a

 relatively small image in order to gain the strength of texture